matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // ...
 Previous steps

   // Calling the L1 governance contract.
-  const changeTx = await governance.callZkSync(
+  const changeTx = await governance.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, ergsLimit, {
-      zkSyncAddress,
-      COUNTER_ADDRESS,
-      data,
-      ergsLimit,
-      {
     // Passing the necessary ETH `value` to cover the fee for the operation.
-          value: baseCost
+    value: baseCost,
-      }
-  );
+  });

   // Waiting until the L1 tx is complete. await changeTx.wait();
 }
 ```

 Make sure to replace `<COUNTER-ADDRESS>` with the address of the L2 counter contract.

 8. We can also track the status of the corresponding L2 transaction.
 After adding a priority request the `NewPriorityRequest(uint64 serialId, bytes opMetadata` event is emitted.
 While the `opMetadata` is needed by the operator to process the tx, `serialId` is used to generate the L2 hash of the transaction and allows to easily track the transaction on zkSync.